apache/incubator-taverna-site/content/community/issue-tracker.md

 If you want to report a security concern
-(e.g. a buffer exploit), then you should instead email our [private list](/community/lists#private-mailing-list) which will consider the issue in confidence.
+(e.g. a buffer exploit), then you should instead email our [private list](/community/lists#private-mailing-list) where the Apache Taverna PPMC members will consider the issue in confidence.

 ## Example bug report